 Use this app to answer your everyday building questions like ‘How many do I need?’, ‘How much will it cost?’

-Who’s it for: Anyone in the construction industry who needs something that can quickly provide material solutions for gravel, fences, blocks, flooring, tile, paint, decking and more.
+Who’s it for: Anyone in the construction industry who needs something that can quickly provide material solutions for gravel, fences, blocks, flooring, tile, paint, decking, and more.

-Who’s it for: It has a calculator catering to the construction industry which can estimate cement, sand, or gravel quantities for concrete blocks, wall plastering, and brick works.
+Who’s it for: It has a calculator catering to the construction industry which can estimate cement, sand, or gravel quantities for concrete blocks, wall plastering, and brickworks.
 However, it can also do non-construction based calculations.
-For example, if you’re in of a health check it can calculate your BMI (body mass index) and pregnant women can use it to calculate when they are due to give birth.
+For example, if you’re in a health check it can calculate your BMI (body mass index) and pregnant women can use it to calculate when they are due to give birth.

 If you need to calculate the weight and length of different types of metal, then this app is for you.
 This handy app helps you calculate the weight simply by inputting details about its length, and it can also do the same calculation in reverse (i.e. input the weight to get the length).
 Measurements are available in the metric system and the U.S. measuring system.

-For measurement estimation you can’t go wrong with this handy app.
+For measurement estimation, you can’t go wrong with this handy app.
 It can quickly and accurately calculate a construction problem while you’re standing there consulting with a client.

-Construction, it is a changing.
+Construction, is changing.
 Software providers are becoming increasingly aware that the construction industry is not as technological as it can be.
 These handy apps are designed with the construction PM or business owner in mind.
 They can make the whole process of cost estimation frictionless and something that can be easily done from the job site.
 And, they’re not alone.
 Apps designed for the construction industry are becoming more popular like time tracking apps for out of office employees, project management apps, and all in one construction apps.